findsorguk/lawdi-publication/romanello/index.md

 Once captured, citations need to be disambiguated: this is done by assigning to each citation its corresponding CTS URN.
 What this means in practice is that, for instance, the citation "Hell.
 3.3.1-4" of the example showed in Fig. 2 (no.
-3) is mapped to its corresponding URN, namely `urn:cts:greekLit:tlg0032.tlg001:3.3.1-3.3.4`.
+3) is mapped to its corresponding URN, `urn:cts:greekLit:tlg0032.tlg001:3.3.1-3.3.4`.
 Designed to become the equivalent of canonical citations in a digital environment, CTS URNs are a kind of identifiers that follows the Uniform Resource Name standard and was developed